apideck-libraries/portman/examples/cli-filtering/readme.md

 Resulting in 2 outputs:

-1. [Postman collection output](crm.postman.json): The generated Postman collection, based on the filtered OpenAPI document
+1. [Postman collection output](crm.postman.json): The generated Postman collection with only the "Leads" API requests, based on the filtered OpenAPI document
 2. [OpenAPI output](filtered-crm.leads.yml): Since we defined the `oaOutput` parameter, the filtered OpenAPI output will be saved in the defined file path "filtered-crm.leads.yml".

 The `oaOutput` parameter is completely optional.
 It can be handy if you want to review/download/share the filtered OpenAPI document.